On this page

 There is a question that asks what you would spend the prize money on should your application be successful.
 Consider this carefully as it will be expected that you undertake this activity if you win.

-The online form can be accessed on your computer or device, and you can revisit to work on your application as many times as you like until you submit your entry up until 30 June.
+The online form can be accessed on your computer or device, and you can revisit to work on your application as many times as you like until you submit your entry up or the application phase closes.

 All applications require endorsement to be eligible for an award.